 How do you decide which approach is best?

-In order to ensure success with paying down your debt, you should think about your personality and tailor your approach.
-Do you find it hard to stick with something over the long term?
+To ensure success with paying down your debt, think about your personality and tailor your approach.
+Is it difficult to stick with something over the long term?
 Picking a small balance card may be the right answer for you because achieving that goal will take less time.
 Once you’ve demonstrated to yourself the benefits of staying on course, you may be better able to continue.

 Whatever your approach, your success ultimately hinges on deciding to become debt-free and sticking with your payment plan.